ABOUT PHARMACY COVERAGE

 SPECIALTY DRUG LIST

 Certain medications used for treating chronic or complex health conditions are handled through the Walgreens Specialty Pharmacy Program.
 This program assists you with monitoring your medication needs and provides patient education.
 The program includes monitoring of specific injection drugs and other therapies requiring complex administration methods and special storage, handling, and delivery.
+The formulary is updated regularly and is subject to change without advance notice.

 Specialty medications are limited to a 31-day supply and may be obtained only at a Walgreens retail pharmacy or through the Walgreens Specialty Central Fill facility by calling 888-782-8443.